asmaa-elfatayry/Very-Simple-Chat-Using-PHP-MySQL/README.md

 ## To run chat

-after start Apache and mySql
+after starting Apache and mySql

 - donload the file
 - create database and name it chat